jorgepz/Julia-LaTeX-testbed/docs/src/index.md

 func(x)
 ```

-## testing LaTeX
+## including latex in markdown

-This is text
+This is text followed by a math environment

 ```math
  f(x) = \int_0^L x dx
 ```

-This is a numbered list:
+This is a numbered list where
-  1. text a
+  1. first entry with text and this math content $x^2$.
-  1. text b
+  1. second entry with text and this equation
 ```math
     f(x) = \int_0^L x dx
 ```
-  1. text c
+  1. third entry. *the counter is reseted by the equation*

 This is a bullet list:
   * text a